 All employees are first sorted into one of two categories, either "unsatisfactory" or "satisfactory" performance.
-Salary increases are calculated using the percentages in the chart below:
+Salary increases are calculated using these percentages:

-Increase for unsatisfactory and low performers Increase for all remaining employees who are performing both proficiently and beyond expectations High-Performance Award
+Increase for unsatisfactory and low performers Increase for all remaining employees who are performing both proficiently and beyond expectations High-Performance Award 0% 3.50%-3.75% See calculation options below

-expectations

-0% 3.50%-3.85% See calculation options below

-^{}The amount remaining for a High-Performance Award is calculated by subtracting the total salary increases from the first step of this exercise from the full 3.85% salary increase.
-The remaining dollar amount is the fund for your High-Performance Award pool.
-Simply divide the High-Performance Award pool by the dollar amount you would like to provide to a top performer.
-This will tell you how many employees can receive this additional increase, which could be:
+\The amount remaining for a High-Performance Award is calculated by subtracting the total salary increases from the first step of this exercise from the full 3.75% salary increase.
+The remaining dollar amount is your High-Performance Award pool.
+Simply divide the High-Performance pool by the dollar amount you would like to provide to top performers.
+This will tell you how many employees can receive this additional increase, which could be awarded as a:

-- Awarded as a percentage increase to base salary - o Awarded as a one-time lump sum payment
+- o Percentage increase to base salary - One-time lump sum payment